 The name of your line item should be something descriptive about the campaign and ad creative that's associated with the line item.

 If you or your organization doesn't have a naming convention, it might be a good idea to develop one.
 A good naming convention allows you to quickly see what the campaign is about and may reference or follow some convention for the order name.
-Some naming conventions also include ad sizes, descriptor of the creatives associated, or the buyer or advertiser included in the parent order.
+Some naming conventions also include ad sizes, descriptor of the ad creatives associated, or the buyer or advertiser included in the master order.